phitsc/txtproc/README.md

 ## Tests

-**txtproc** comes with automated tests which can be built as follows:
+**txtproc** comes with automated tests which can be built and run as follows:

     dub test

 The executable which is built like this will run all the tests specified in all `.txt` files underneath test.

-*not all of the functions have tests yet*